-Benson, is a Casanova who despises women and invents all sorts of tricks to bed them and leave them.
-His favorite one is going through Germany posing as an American GI of Teunonic extraction.
+Benson is a Casanova who despises women and invents all sorts of tricks to bed them and leave them.
+His favorite one is going through Germany posing as an American GI of Teutonic extraction.
 Whenever he spots a girl he likes, he takes a Polarod picture of her house, knocks on the door waving the photo and pretending to be on a pilgrimage to this very cottage his grandmother so vividly described.
 It is an infallible system for a hit-and-run seduction.
-Benson seems content with his game until he meets Jamison, a real operator who has learned to combine sex with money.
-Jamison poses as an exiled prince and not only gets women to share his bed but also to bestow their jewels on him for the sake of the counterrevolution.
-Benson decides to corner Jamison's market on sex plus finance.
+Benson seems content with his game until he meets Jameson, a real operator who has learned to combine sex with money.
+Jameson poses as an exiled prince and not only gets women to share his bed but also to bestow their jewels on him for the sake of the counterrevolution.
+Benson decides to corner Jameson's market on sex plus finance.
 A contest develops, and whoever wins will dominate a small Riviera resort as "King of the Mountain," the film's original title.
 Remade in 1988 as "Dirty Rotten Scoundrels."Written by

 7 of 11 people found this review helpful.